MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab04_Seting_up_and_using_purchase_approval_workflow.md

 1. Determine the local currency.

-    1. Select the search for page icon in the top-right corner of the page, enter **General Ledger Setup**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `General Ledger Setup` and then choose the related link.

     2. Open the **General Ledger Setup** page.